Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Materials and Methods

 \subsubsection{Finite Element Meshing}

 The FE mesh was generated directly from the segmentation by converting the segmented image voxels (1 mm $\times$ 1 mm $\times$ 1 mm) directly to hexahedral elements using a custom MATLAB script (Mathworks Inc.) (Fig. \ref{Fig:workflow}c).
-The voxel meshing allowed fast mesh generation ($<15$minutes on 1 CPU) while retaining fine subject-specific details, such as cortical folds.
-On the other hand, the interfaces between two materials were jagged and non-smooth.
-However, studies have found these numerical approximations not to cause significant issues \cite{ho2008generation,giudice2021calibration,miller2016anatomically,zhou2025surface}.
-A reduced integration scheme with hourglass control was implemented to prevent volumetric locking behavior when modeling nearly incompressible materials.
+The voxel meshing allowed fast mesh generation ($\sim15$ minutes on 1 CPU) while retaining fine subject-specific details, such as cortical folds.
+While the interfaces between two materials were jagged and non-smooth, a recent study found that the voxel and conformal mesh (with smooth interfaces) result in identical response when comparing strain based injury metrics, such as the 99th percentile strain or the volume fraction of brain with strains over certain thresholds \cite{zhou2025surface}.
+A number of FE head models that incorporate cortical folds use voxel mesh \cite{ho2008generation,giudice2021calibration,miller2016anatomically}.
+A reduced integration scheme with hourglass control was implemented (element C3D8R) to prevent volumetric locking behavior given the nearly incompressible material behavior of the brain tissues.